rogerhu/PushTutorial/iOS/README.md

 8. Select "Continue" and make sure that all the values were entered correctly.
 Push Notifications should be enabled, and the Identifier field should match your app's Bundle Identifier (plus App ID Prefix).
 Select "Submit" to finalize the registration of your new App ID.

 ## 1.2.
-Configuring your App ID for Development Push Notifications
+Configuring your App ID for Push Notifications

 Now that you've created a new App ID (or chosen an existing Explicit App ID), it's time to configure the App ID for Push Notifications.